Did you know many African countries continue to pay colonial tax to France since their independence till today!

 To add insult to injury, France estimated that the French business community had lost several millions of dollars when in the rush to leave Abidjan in 2006 the French Army massacred 65 unarmed civilians and wounded 1,200 others.

-After France succeeded the coup, and transferred power to Alassane Outtara, France requested Ouattara government to pay compensation to French business community for the losses during the civil war.
+Aher France succeeded the coup, and transferred power to Alassane Ou5ara, France requested Oua5ara govern-ment to pay compensation to French business community for the losses during the civil war.

-Indeed the Ouattara government paid them twice what they said they had lost in leaving.
+Indeed the Oua5ara government paid them twice what they said they had lost in leaving.

 A French language and culture dissemination organization has been created called ”Francophonie” with several satellites and aﬃliates organizations supervised by the French Minister of Foreign Aﬀairs.